Pravega Racing: History

-Gaining the much needed experience, the team led by Tribhuvan Singh went onto participating at Formula Student India 2016, bagging several accolades, and winning 7 out of 11 trophies with podium finishes in all static events.
+Gaining more experience, the team led by Tribhuvan Singh went onto participating at Formula Student India 2016, bagging several accolades, and winning 7 out of 11 trophies with podium finishes in all static events.
 In the same year, the team also took part in FSG 2016 where it proved to be the fastest among all Indian teams.

 Moving upwards on the ladder of success, in 2017 the team led by Abhijai Tibrewala went onto become the defending champions at Formula Bharat 2017, bagging a total of 9 trophies with podium finishes in both static and dynamic events.
 The team was also awarded the Best Driver Award and a Special Award for Spirit of FSI.
 Further, the team also took part in FSG 2017 where it was one of the best Indian teams at the event.

 The experience gained over the years helped the team move forward to participate at Formula SAE Australasia 2018, where the team led by Naman Shukla led onto gaining the highest ever points scored by an Indian team at the Engineering Design Event.
 The team was also awarded the FSAE-A Encouragement Award for its exhilarating performance.

-Last season, the team led by Nithin Shanmugam participated at FSG 2019, where the team got its first ever international podium by winning the D-BASF Best Use of 3D Printing Award.
+In 2019, the team led by Nithin Shanmugam participated at FSG 2019, where the team got its first ever international podium by winning the D-BASF Best Use of 3D Printing Award.
 The team was also the highest to score in the Engineering Design Event among Indian Teams.

+2020 saw the team take part in the Formula Student Online 2020.
+The team led by Prudhvi Rao became the only Indian team to participate in the virtual event.
+The team secured its highest ever overall finish and first podium in BPP at an international event.

+Gaining the much needed experience, the team participated in FB 2021, where the team led by Harsh Singh went on to win the BPP and bag a podium finish.

+2023 saw the team, led by Chetan Pratapaneni, take part in FB 2023, where the team secured 1st in Business Presentation, 2nd in Statics and an Overall 7th.
+This was followed by the team taking part in FS East 2023.
+The team secured 2nd in Business Presentation, 12th in Statics and an Overall 12th.
+The season end saw the team take part in FSG 2023, where the team secured 8th in Cost Analysis Event, 9th in Engineering Design Event, 10th in Business Presentation and an Overall 18th globally.

 Team Ideology

 Philosophy

 The team follows a simple policy: Having a respectful disregard for the impossible.
 Pravega Racing focuses on first building an ‘A’ team, and then building an ‘A’ car: As for the team members, they are not just students of a technical university but a right combination of engineers, writers, bloggers, designers, managers, analysts, strategists and drivers.
+The three pillars of our ideology are - pride, discipline and consistency.
+Our FSAE team's reputation is built on our pride in our achievements and the discipline we uphold in our work.